 - playing a game or solving a crossword or number puzzle

-It’s normal to feel a little nervous about telling loved ones you plan to quit vaping.
-This is especially the case if you don’t want them to think you’re judging them for continuing to vape.
+Feeling a little nervous about telling loved ones you plan to quit vaping is natural.
+This is especially true if you don’t want them to think you’re judging them for continuing to vape.
 You might wonder whether you should even tell them at all.

 It’s important to have this conversation, though, even if it seems like it might be difficult.